 Entry Meaning PCI - MPI / DP Enables the CP5611 compatible MPI/DP interface.
 Programming interface Displays enable or disable status of the SIMATIC Memory Card Interface.
 Enable follows the enable of PCI-MPI/DP.
-Cardbus / PCMCIA Slot [Disabled] Enable Cardbus / PCMCIA-interface deactivated.
+Cardbus / PCMCIA Slot [Disabled] Enable Cardbus / PCMCIA- interface deactivated.
 [Enabled] Resources are managed by BIOS PCI Plug & Play mechanisms.

-Entry Meaning Onboard Ethernet Enable the on-board Ethernet interface.
-Resources are managed by the BIOS PCI Plug & Play mechanism.
-Etl nernet inactive. nernet interface hardware is switched off. e operating system can not operate the interface Su an If r the tim fro 40 No nernet active. absequent plugging of the network cable d its operation possible at any time (Hot-Plug).
-The cable is plugged on system start be device checks during the boot sequence, for a ne of approx. 30 seconds, and when recovering m suspend mode, for a time of approx. Seconds, for an existing Ethernet connection.
-Sticeable delays do not occur as long as an tive network connection does not exist.
+Entry Meaning Onboard Ethernet Enable the on-bo by the BIOS PCI pard Ethernet interface.
+Resources are managed Plug & Play mechanism.
+[Disabled] Et Et Th hernet inactive. hernet interface hardware is switched off. he operating system can not operate the interface [Enabled] Et Su ar If i the tin fro 40 No ac hernet active.
+Ubsequent plugging of the network cable ad its operation possible at any time (Hot-Plug). no cable is plugged on system start e device checks during the boot sequence, for a ne of approx. 30 seconds, and when recovering om suspend mode, for a time of approx. 0 seconds, for an existing Ethernet connection. oticeable delays do not occur as long as an etive network connection does not exist.
 LAN Remote Boot [Enabled] [Disa bled] Switch on/off Oprom scan to activate remote boot via the onboard Ethernet.
-CRT / LCD selection [LCD only] All data is output only to the internal LCD, the 15-way VGA port is disabled For maximum resolution the display signals are output only to the 15-way VGA port; the LCD interface of the VGA controller is disabled.
-[Simultan.
+CR1 / LCD selection [LCD only] All data is output only to the internal LCD, the 15-way VGA port is disabled For maximum resolution the display signals are output only to the 15-way VGA port; the LCD interface of the VGA controller is disabled [Simultan.
 Auto] Choose Simultan.
 Auto if sometimes a CRT is connected, CRT will only be active if connected.
 [Simultan.
 Force d CRT] Both display interfaces are enabled and operate simultaneously.
 Note, however, that the LCD does not support all resolutions.
 LCD Screensize [Normal] The display window in Text and Graphic modes is not expanded to full screen size.
-[Expand] The Graphic and Text modes are expanded to full screen size.
+[Expanded] The Graphic and Text modes are expanded to full screen size.
+Frame Buffer Size [8Mb] [16Mb] [32Mb] The Frame Buffer Size can be adjusted to the graphics requirement of your application.
 Touchpad [Enabled] The Touchpad is switched on.
 [Disabled] The Touchpad is switched off [Auto Detect] The Touchpad is automatically detected.
 Note: All modifications of this interface are not active until a restart of the PG.
-Sound Enabling/disabling the soundchips of the basic module.
+Onboard Audio Device [Enabled] [Disabled] Please switch off to make additional resources available.